Weight calculation (window)

 • Rounding rules that you have created yourself in the window Rounding rules.

-To create a new set of Rounding rules or modify an existing one, click on or at the drop-down menu.
+If you want to create a new set of Rounding rules or edit an existing one, click or next to the drop-down list.
 For more information, see Rounding rules (window).

 Maximum length

-Enter the maximum length of the package for the calculation of the volume to be performed.
+Enter the maximum length of the parcel so that the volume can be calculated.

 WCA_VolumeMaxLength